 The EM1202EV is fully supported by TIDE software and a dedicated DS1202 platform that covers all hardware facilities of the board (see "TIDE and Tibbo BASIC Manual").
 The EM1202 platform can be used with the board as well.
 This product ships preloaded with a fully functional serial-over-IP application.
-Written in Tibbo BASIC, the application is compatible with Tibbo Device Server Toolkit software, comes with full source codes, and can be modified by the user.
+Written in Tibbo BASIC/C, the application is compatible with Tibbo Device Server Toolkit software, comes with full source codes, and can be modified by the user.

 The board is supplied in three modifications.